 In Allande you will find the Peñalba Cienfuegos Mansion and the Parish Church of Santa María de Burducedo.
 Cross the challenging port of El Palo or learn about the legend of the devil that baptised the towns of Salime or Susalime, now buried under the waters of the giant dam containing the hydraulic waterfall of Grandas de Salime water, these are just another two of the Route's charms.

 The Route continues through Galician territory until reaching Santiago de Compostela.

 More than just a journey

 St. James's Way is more than a route.
 It is a pilgrimage which you share with others each step of the way or where your neighbour offers you a refreshing glass of water when you need it the most.
 But there are real architectural treasures hidden in villages that you probably would never discover if you didn't decide to put on some boots and backpack and go.
-The Monastery of Vadediós or that of Santa María de Obona are only two examples.
-Crossing the Eo Estuary in boat, from Figuera or Castropol, as was done centuries ago when there were only a few bridges, is an added bonus.
+The Monastery of Vadediós or that of Santa María de Oubona are only two examples.
+Crossing the Eo Estuary in boat, from Figueras or Castropol, as was done centuries ago when there were only a few bridges, is an added bonus.

 San Salvador de Valdediós (Villaviciosa).

 The other two routes are actually connections between the Primitive and the coastal Routes and between the Primitive and the French Routes.
 The route that connects the Primitive and the French Routes starts in León, goes into Asturias through Payares, traversing impressive mountainous landscapes, with a mandatory visit to the Pre-Romanesque church of Santa Cristina de Lena.
 It is divided into three sections (54.5 kilometres) before reaching Oviedo/Uviéu.